If you’re a skinny fat woman or man and want to change how you look, how you feel, & how healthy you are, this article

 As mentioned earlier, we’ll be focusing the majority of the workout on compound exercises, since those are the ones that can both stimulate muscle mass growth and assist with losing weight that is made up of fat.

-Since I don’t know what kind of equipment you’re using, I’ll try & provide a couple of alternatives for each muscle group.
+Since I don’t know what kind of equipment you’re using, I’ll try & provide a couple of alternatives for each set of muscles.

 Basically, consider what I said earlier: know that any exercise that uses a barbell has an acceptable alternative using dumbbells, and that versions of all of these exercises can be done with resistance bands or on an all-in-one home gym too.

 The 7 major groups of muscles

-These are the muscles I’ll be assigning the exercises to:
+These again are the muscles I’ll be assigning the exercises to: